ickyicky/fasttyper/README.md

 fasttyper
 ```

 from command line.
-There are some avalibe options:
+There are some available options:

 ```
 usage: fasttyper [-h] [--config FILE] [--unclutter-backspace] [--no-cursor] [amount] [language]